plpatankar/ansible-prashant01/ec2/README.md

-Ansible playboot to setup VPC, Subnets, Security group in AWS.
+Ansible playbook to setup VPC, Subnets, Security group in AWS.
 Also launch ec2 instances and add public ips into hosts.ini

 Running entire playboot will create vpc,subnet,security group along with ec2 instances.